-- T3.1 Submission of the mid-term report. - WP4 Experimental analysis - T4.1 Train the DNN model with the synthetic dataset. - T4.2 Follow a behaviour driven development method. - T4.3 The DSL creates dataset based on the requirements from the test engineer. - T4.4 The DNN model is tested using the created dataset. - T4.5 Verify the performance of the model.
+WP4 Experimental analysis

+- T4.1 Train the DNN model with the synthetic dataset. - T4.2 Follow a behaviour driven development method. - T4.3 The Behaviour Driven Development steps creates dataset based on the requirements from the test engineer. - T4.4 The DNN model is tested using the created dataset. - T4.5 Verify the performance of the model.